certtools/intelmq-tutorial/lesson-2.md

 # Lesson 2: Getting started

-## Familiarization with the VM: makeing sure it works
+## Familiarization with the VM: making sure it works

 Before we start, we need to make sure everything works.